Drug Activity & Trends

 b.
 We have arrested marijuana dealers who were responsible for moving large amounts of marijuana through Livingston County.
 One case the people were responsible for selling a minimum of 1 pound per week for several months or years before being arrested.

 c.
-We have interviewed and arrested people involved in methamphetamine, cocaine, and prescription sales who were making daily trips to Kansas City and Columbia to pickup their supply from large dealers.
+We have interviewed and arrested people involved in methamphetamine, cocaine, and prescription sales who were making daily trips to Kansas City, St. Joseph and Columbia to pickup their supply from large dealers.
 They would return here and travel about the county and often times selling their products in business parking lots.
 One pair of ladies had been selling meth and prescription pills through their employment at a local day care prior to being arrested and sentenced to prison.

 d.
 We have helped on investigations where area people were deeply involved in large scale methamphetamine sales.
 It is amazing how large of quantity of drugs they moved in our area over a period of time.
 Fortunately some of these people are still in the Federal Prison system.